brimdata/super/book/src/intro.md

-While the original conception of the relational data model anticipated "product types" --- in fact, describing a relation's schema in terms of a product type --- it unfortunately did not anticipate sum types.
+While the original conception of the relational data model anticipated "product types" --- in fact, describing a relation's schema in terms of a product type --- it unfortunately did not anticipate sum types:

 > While it didn't use the terminology of programming language types,
 > Codd's original paper on the relational model has a footnote that